nickmurph/rekoni-front-end/README.md

 <br> - email: test (at) rekoni.onrender.com
 <br> - pw: test
 <br><br>
 Note: Rekoni's backend is currently hosted on the free tier of Render, which is not an always-on service.
-Initital login may be slow as Rekoni spins up the instance hosting the backend.
+Assuming no activity in the prior 15 minutes, initital login may take a moment as Rekoni spins up the instance hosting the backend. <br><br>
-<br><br>
 [Backend Repo](https://github.com/nickmurph/rekoni-backend)

 ## Features